 Patients are usually asymptomatic, and "fatty liver" is usually an incidental finding on imaging done for other purposes.
 When patients do have symptoms, they are usually nonspecific, constitutional or right upper quadrant discomfort.

 It is important to obtain detailed alcohol use, review past medical history, family history, current and past prescription medications, and use of over-the-counter drugs or supplements.
-Obesity, hyperlipidemia, and diabetes have a strong association with "fatty liver."
+The history should include diet, physical activity, change in weight ( weight gain more than 18 kg in 2-3 years) and evaluation for associated conditions like obesity, hyperlipidemia, and diabetes ).

 Diagnosis of NASH requires a liver biopsy; however, not all patients with NAFLD require a liver biopsy.
 The decision to proceed with histological examination depends on risk factors, laboratory workup, and disease severity.
 According to the 2012 guidelines from American Association for the Study of Liver Disease (AASLD), liver biopsy should be reserved for subjects who will 'benefit,' for subjects with potentially competing diagnosis, and for children with either an unclear diagnosis or in whom consideration is being given for medication.